MarcoGarlet/Node.js/design_pattern/README.md

 * The module caching system states that "modules are cached after the first time they are loaded.
 * We export the instance of the class instead of the class, so with the module caching system this will be the only one instance of the class.

+## Builder

+* Builder design pattern separates the construction of complex objects from their representation.
+It allows you to construct objects step by step using a builder object, providing a clear and flexible way to create different configurations of objects while keeping the construction process simple and consistent.
+* In this [example](code/creational/builder) there are two classes: *Character* and *CharacterBuilder*.
+* *Character* class represents a game character with properties like name, type, faction, weapon, and armor.
+* The *CharacterBuilder* class is responsible for constructing Character objects.
+* The *CharacterBuilder* class has a constructor that takes in the initial values for the character's name and type.
+It also has additional methods like *setFaction()*, *setWeapon()*, and *setArmor()* to set the optional properties of the character.
+* The methods in the *CharacterBuilder* class return the builder object itself (this), allowing method chaining.
+* This allows you to set multiple properties of the character in a fluent manner: e.g. *evilMageBuilder = new CharacterBuilder('Saruman', 'Mage').setFaction('Evil').setWeapon('Staff').setArmor('Robe');*
+* The *build()* method in the CharacterBuilder class creates a new Character object using the values provided through method chaining and returns it as the final result.

 ## Factory